BrightspaceUI/core/components/list/README.md

 ## Slots
  - **default**: This is for the main content area.
 You can add styles to the elements in this slot.
    - *d2l-list-item-text*: This will act as the primary text.
 Limit is the text to two lines and will auto wrap.
-It will turn gain all the hover attributes if required.
+It will also gain all the hover styles.
    - *d2l-list-item-text-secondary*: Secondary text which will show up under the primary text.
 Proper padding will be applied.
    - *d2l-list-item-text-secondary-responsive*: Same as `d2l-list-item-text-secondary` but will disappear at smaller breakpoints.
  - **illustration**: Responsive slot for images.
 This one will be within the dividers.
   - **illustration-outer**: Responsive slot for images.
 This one will be outside the dividers.
-  - **actions**: This is for actions.They will show up on the right side.
+  - **actions**: This is for actions.
+They will show up on the right side.